Skip to main content

 Cape Town is consistently ranked among the world's most beautiful cities — a dramatic meeting of mountain, ocean and urban energy that has few rivals anywhere on earth.
 Presided over by the iconic flat-topped Table Mountain and flanked by two oceans, the Mother City packs an astonishing variety of experiences into a compact area: world-class wine regions, pristine beaches, penguin colonies, whale watching, some of the southern hemisphere's finest restaurants, and some of Africa's most vibrant arts and culture scenes.
 Whether you're a nature lover, a foodie, a history buff or simply someone in pursuit of one of the world's great urban views, Cape Town delivers.

-Food and Culture
+Cape Town Food and Culture

-Cape Town's restaurant scene is one of Africa's finest, with Kloof Street, De Waterkant and the V&A offering everything from fine dining to street food.
 Bo-Kaap, the brightly coloured Malay quarter, is the home of Cape Malay cuisine — try bobotie, boerewors and koeksisters.
-The Old Biscuit Mill in Woodstock hosts a famous Saturday artisan market.
+The Old Biscuit Mill in Woodstock hosts a famous Saturday market.
+Woodstock is also known for its street art.
 Cape wines — Chenin Blanc, Pinotage and Bordeaux blends — are world-class and remarkably affordable.

-Practical Tips
+Practical Tips for Visiting Cape Town

 AfricaSouth AfricaCape TownCity Break